gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 - `StartGame`:
     - The program checks if a game already exists for the user;
-    - It sends a "StartGame" message to the first program;
+    - It sends a "StartGame" message to the Wordle program;
     - Utilizes the `exec::wait()` or `exec::wait_for()` function to await a response;
     - Sends a delayed message with action `CheckGameStatus` to monitor the game's progress (its logic will be described below);
     - A reply is sent to notify the user that the game has beeen successfully started.